 Hornerstown killing followed fight at club, police say; some Pa. cities regulating after-hours establishments

 Feb.
-17—JOHNSTOWN, Pa. — A fistfight involving Terrell Green at an after-hours club in Johnstown's Hornerstown section apparently sparked the shooting that killed him, Johnstown police said.
+17—JOHNSTOWN, Pa. — A fistfight involving Terrell Green at an after-hours club in Johnstown's Hornerstown section apparently sparked the shooting that killed him early Saturday morning, Johnstown police said.

 Several people likely witnessed the shooting, according to police, who are hopeful those people will step forward to help them put together a picture of what happened that night.